Ascension-Addons/DiminishingReturns/README.md

-# Addon Name
+# Diminishing Returns

-This is the repository for <Addon Name>.
+This is the repository for Diminishing Returns.
 Modified for Ascension.gg.